Sunday, 14 September 2025

 If you live in New Zealand and don't have a Stampin' Up Demonstrator, I'd love to be yours.
 I can help you with ideas, get you catalogues and provide you with Stampin' Up products.
 You can leave a message in the comments or contact me using any of the methods listed in the Contact Me tab at the top of the page.

-Textured Notes for Colour INKspiration 190
+Branching Out for Colour INKspiration 195

-Welcome to the 190th challenge at Colour INKspiration.
-This challenge runs for nearly two weeks and will finish on Monday July 7, 7pm AEST.
+Welcome to the 195th challenge at Colour INKspiration.
+This challenge runs for nearly two weeks and will finish on Monday September 22, 7pm AEST.

 If you haven't played with us before, we are a group of Stampin' Up Demonstrators from the South Pacific.
 Challenges are shown and entered via our Facebook Group page.
 If you don't belong, and would like to, click here.
 Don't forget to answer the three easy questions you'll be asked when you ask to join the group.